GCSchmidt/sudoku-solver-project/README.md

 2. Training a digit classifier
 3. Detailing the process of solving sudoku quizzes from image

-## Future Plans
+## Future Ideas

-1. Get the solver to work for images of printed sudoku quizzes, e.g those found in magazines or newspapers.
+1. Get the program to work for images of printed sudoku quizzes, e.g those found in magazines or newspapers.
 2. Speed up 'image-to-quiz' pre-processing by filtering out corner features more efficiently.